 A few years ago a man called Robin Boustead had a vision: to create a trail spanning the length of the entire Himalaya, from Bhutan in the east right through to Afghanistan in the west.
 Though there are some obvious practical and security issues with this, a route is roughly in place from Bhutan to … Continue reading The Great Himalaya Trail

 2600 kilometres into my Te Araroa hike I arrived in Queenstown.
 From there, my companions and I decided to detour from the trail and include the famous Routeburn Track.
 At the Routeburn Flats shelter we encountered a young German, who with many gestures was explaining an admiring girl that he had walked up to Mount Luxmore, a … Continue reading Has anyone noticed the women out there?

 Both times I went on a longer mountain tour in Norway I got close to having an accident that could have led to at least a serious injury.
 Both situation involved rocks falling or sliding in my direction.
 Knowledge on mountain safety is important for mountain hiking.
 Having the proper first aid equipment with you, … Continue reading Mountain Safety

 Finally!
 The short hiking season in the Scandinavian mountains is about to kick off.
 Time to let your boots get lost in the mountains and woods over snow-free trails, to enjoy summer evenings in absolute silence and to disappear of the grid for days or weeks on end.
 These mountain areas are wild.
 You can … Continue reading The Hiking Essentials

 (photo by Karen Mitchell) There are three essential components of preparing for the cold.
 When you go out, you need to have the right mindset, the right equipment, and the right way of using this equipment.
-One of my colleagues reminds his guest that when you want to avoid being cold, 30% of your success … Continue reading Gear up for the Cold”
+One of my colleagues reminds his guest that when you want to avoid being cold, 30% of your success … Continue reading Gear up for the Cold